cskevint/interview/README.md

 Interview Problems
 ------------------

-A repo to keep interview problems for software engineering candidates.
+Solve any or all of these interview problems for a software engineering position:

 1. Palindrome